Createdd/Writing/articles/LinearRegression.md

     );
 ```

-This can/should be modularized as well, since it is not that clear from the start what it does.
+Note: This return statement can/should be modularized as well, since it is not that clear from the start what it does.
+(Just realized this when writing this article :D)

 As can be seen from the import statement
 ```js